How to buy a Foreclosure in California

 When buying a foreclosure, short-sale or REO it is important to do your homework.
 Many foreclosures have vandalism, seriously deferred maintenance, squatters or other problems.
 Having a professional and experienced real estate agent representing you as a buyer is essential as they will be able to garner a better deal with the bank, know the pitfalls and actually save you money in the end.

-REO Sales or Bank Owned Properties is What Most Buyer Want.
+REO Sales or Bank Owned Properties is What Most Buyers Want.

 Most people looking for foreclosed properties are actually most suited to buying Real Estate Owned (REO) properties (also known as bank owned properties).
 These are the properties listed on most real estate websites and are what most buyers are seeking when they are searching for a “foreclosure.”